open-cogsci/osdoc/include/api/joystick.md

 # class __joystick__

-If you insert the `joystick` plugin at the start of your experiment, a `joystick` object automatically becomes part of the experiment object and can be used within an inline_script item as `joystick`.
+If you insert the JOYSTICK plugin at the start of your experiment, a JOYSTICK object automatically becomes part of the experiment object and can be used within an inline_script item as JOYSTICK.

 %--
 constant: